BIOLOGY FOR LIFE

 Task

-Intro to the Internal Assessment and Problem question selection
+Intro to the Internal Assessment and idea generation assignment

-first come, first serve – since students can’t have the same problem question as others
+first come, first serve – students can not have the same problem question as others

 Teacher approval of methodology